irsol/Udemy/Docker/vm_docker.md

 `docker container run -it --rm --name web1 -p 5000:5000 -e FLASK_APP=app.py -d web1` -d to start a container in detached mode, you use -d=true or just -d option.
 If you use -d with --rm, the container is removed when it exits or when the daemon exits, whichever happens first.

-`docker container logs 4 characters of the container id or the container name` to see log output, -f flag shows in a real time
+`docker container logs 4 characters of the container id or the container name` to see log output, -f flag shows in a real time logs

+`docker container stats` shows you same useful information about memory usage, CPU and other.

+`docker docker container run -it --name web1_3 -p 5000 -e FLASK_APP=app.py -d --restart on-failure web1` --restart on-failure[:max-retries] Restarts only if the container exits with a non-zero exit status.
+Optionally, limits the number of restart retries the Docker daemon attempts.